Info. Arch. (IA)

 Given this data, it's clear that the multiple unhappy reviewers of Calm who said that they couldn't find where to continue their meditation series would find these UI changes to be more user-friendly.

-It's interesting to see that Calm's homepage actually has more chances to succeed since there are two correct buttons to tap rather than just one like with mine.
+It's interesting to see that Calm's homepage has more chances to succeed since there are two correct buttons to tap rather than just one like with mine.

 Consider removing non-user-centric and Calm-focused features such as 'Meditations' and 'Mental Focus' on the homepage.